kenrick/ludo.js/README.md

 Ludo
 ====

-The ludo game written in javascript
+The ludo board game written in javascript